Expand mobile version menu

 Bachelor's degree

 Chemists typically need a bachelor's degree in chemistry or a related physical science field.
-Research jobs require a master’s degree or a Ph.D. and also may require significant levels of work experience.
+Some jobs require a master’s degree or Ph.D. and work experience.
+Chemists with a Ph.D. and postdoctoral experience may lead research teams.

 Insider Info